Last updated on January 21st, 2019

 Parts and Fittings for Vehicles

-Bicycle accessories such as bells, baskets, and lights are also under class 12.
+Similarly, bicycles and all related accessories such as bells, baskets, and lights are also in this class.

 Wheels, Tires, and Tracks